-During normal flow conditions for the Missouri River, groundwater gradients in the Missouri River alluvium are towards the river with a vector of about 45 degrees in the downstream direction (MDNR 1997).
+During normal flow conditions for the Missouri River, the groundwater gradients in the Missouri River alluvium are towards the river with a vector of about 45 degrees in the downstream direction (MDNR 1997).
 Regionally observed gradients are typically gentle and on the order of 1 to 2 feet per mile.
-During temporary river flood stage, sustained high river stages or in the vicinity of high-yield alluvial pumping wells, groundwater gradient reversals can occur under losing conditions, where groundwater flow is away from the Missouri River (Miller et al. 1974).
-The average Missouri river stage at the USGS St. Charles stream gauge station 06935965 is approximately 430 feet msl (2000 to present), and depending on the year and season, the river stage generally fluctuates by as much as 10 vertical feet.
+During temporary river flood stage, sustained high river stages, or near high-yield alluvial pumping wells, groundwater gradient reversals can occur under losing conditions, where groundwater flow is away from the Missouri River (Miller et al. 1974).
+The average Missouri river stage at the USGS St. Charles stream gauge station 06935965 is approximately 430 ft msl (2000 to present), and depending on the year and season, the river stage generally fluctuates by as much as 10 vertical feet.

-Groundwater in the alluvial aquifer in the vicinity of the site generally flows to the northwest.
+Groundwater in the alluvial aquifer near the site generally flows to the northwest.
 The current leachate collection system discussed in Section 3.1.5.7.2 is of significant hydrogeologic importance as it directly affects groundwater levels, hydraulic gradients, groundwater flow directions, groundwater flux, and the overall water balance between precipitation recharge and groundwater inflow and outflow from the site area.
-Additional details regarding the hydrogeology of the site and the effects of the leachate collection system on groundwater will be further evaluated as part of this RI/FS.
+Additional details regarding the hydrogeology of the site, and the effects of the leachate collection system on groundwater, will be further evaluated as part of this RI/FS.

 The water table across the site has a low horizontal gradient ranging between 0.0003 and 0.0005 feet per foot (ft/ft) in July 2013.
 This is consistent with the previously measured (1979) off-site gradient of 0.0006 ft/ft (B&M 1986).
-Groundwater elevation fluctuates seasonally in direct response to the Missouri River stage and precipitation amounts.
-Variable hydraulic gradients are induced by the Missouri River bedrock channel and influenced by river stage with groundwater superimposed mounds and depressions influencing shallow water table gradients as shown on potentiometric surface figures in Appendix N. As documented in previous reports, small scale changes in water table gradient and flow direction are observed due to recharge and infiltration with macro effects towards the Missouri River.
-Water levels in the deep alluvium appear to respond more rapidly to the Missouri River stage.
+Groundwater elevation fluctuates seasonally in direct response to the Missouri River stage and precipitation.
+Variable hydraulic gradients are induced by the Missouri River bedrock channel and influenced by river stage with groundwater superimposed mounds and depressions that influence shallow water table gradients as shown on potentiometric surface figures in Appendix D.

+As documented in previous reports, small scale changes in the water table gradient and flow direction are observed due to recharge and infiltration with macro effects towards the Missouri River.
+The water levels in the deep alluvium appear to respond more rapidly to the Missouri River stage.
 A horizontal gradient beneath Area 1 to the south toward the Bridgeton Landfill and to west-southwest beneath Area 2 towards the Earth City flood control channel was documented in the OU-1 RI (McLaren/Hart 1996).
-This can be observed on Figure 3-13.
+This can be observed on Figure 3-13b.

 Observations of downward vertical gradients have been made near the bedrock valley walls (B&M 1986).
 A downward component of flow has also been observed in southeast near wells D-81 and D-89.
-Monthly measurements appear to have been adequately spaced to detect significant changes in water table elevations.
 Contour patterns and flow patterns are generally the same seasonally.
-Localized shallow mounding has been observed due to pumping from the North and South Quarries to drainage ditches, surface water infiltration, and storage ponds nearby.
+Localized shallow mounding was observed historically due to pumping during quarrying operations, when water from the North and South Quarries was routed to drainage ditches, surface water infiltration, and storage ponds nearby.
 Mounding is also affected by variable permeability.